 Staph Infection (Non-MRSA)

-Staphylococcus aureus bacteria are often called “staph.”
-They are common germs that can cause a variety of problems.
+Staph infections are caused by bacteria (Staphylococcus aureus).
+These bacteria are common germs that can cause many problems.
 These range from mild skin infections to severe infections of your skin, deep tissues, lungs, bones, and blood.
-Most healthy adults normally carry staph on their nose and skin.
-Typically, they do not cause disease.
+Most healthy adults normally carry staph germs on their nose and skin.
+Typically, they don’t cause disease.
 But if your skin is broken or opened, staph can enter your body and cause infection.
 Staph infections often get better on their own or are easily treated with antibiotics.
-But it is becoming more common to see bacteria that are resistant to antibiotics, or hard to kill with them.
+But it’s now more common to see bacteria that are resistant to antibiotics, or hard to kill with them.
 This sheet tells you more about staph infections and what you can do to prevent them.

 How does staph spread?

 Staph spreads through skin-to-skin contact with an infected person.
 It also spreads through contact with contaminated objects, such as shared towels, household items, or athletic equipment.

 Who’s at risk for a staph infection?